MJLee25/LEZ-spatial-did-korea/README.md

 The analysis combines group-time event-study diagnostics for staggered LEZ adoption with non-spatial two-way fixed-effects (TWFE) models and spatial panel models.
 The repository also includes code for spatial autocorrelation diagnostics, robustness analyses using alternative spatial-weight matrices, and placebo tests.

-## Data

-The empirical analysis combines multiple publicly available datasets at the si-gun-gu level for 2014–2024.
-The main data sources are:

-- **Air pollution data:** Air Korea monitoring data for CO, SO2, NO2, O3, and PM10.
-- **Meteorological data:** Korea Meteorological Administration (KMA) ASOS station data.
-The analysis uses annual average daily precipitation, annual relative humidity, summer mean temperature, winter mean temperature, summer sunshine duration, and atmospheric stagnation days.
-Precipitation was calculated as annual total precipitation divided by 365, and stagnation days were defined as days with mean wind speed ≤ 2 m/s.
-- **Urban and demographic data:** Korea Land and Geospatial Informatix Corporation (LX) and the Korean Statistical Information Service (KOSIS), including industrial, commercial, and green-area variables and resident registered population.
-Population density was calculated as resident registered population divided by the si-gun-gu land area (km²) derived from the administrative boundary shapefile.
-- **Transportation data:** Ministry of Land, Infrastructure and Transport (MOLIT) for road paving rates and vehicle registrations, and the Korea Transportation Safety Authority (KTSA) for average daily vehicle distance traveled.

 ### Data Sources

 - **Air pollution**